horrormyth/bocadillo/README.md

 Now that we created a model and migrated the database schema, we can use it in views.

-How about we allow users to create, read and delete blog posts?
-Here is the corresponding full `app.py` file:
+How about we provide API endpoints to create, read and delete blog posts?
+Here is the corresponding `app.py` file:

 ```python
 # app.py